 |

-me to try a lot of new things.
-I really have learned a lot
+challenged me to try a lot of new things.
+I learned a lot from them.

 A while back, someone told me about The Hook and the Book, an online virtual exhibit featuring the history of knit and crochet in America.
 A "must see" for anyone who is interested in the origins of crochet and heirlooms!